Treblle/traefik-plugin-treblle-rust/README.md

 ### Modifying the WASM Plugin

-The WASM plugin source code is located in the `rust-http-wasm` directory.
+The WASM plugin source code is located in the `treblle-wasm-plugin` directory.
 After making changes:

 1. Run `make build-plugin` to rebuild the plugin.
 1. Run `make validate-plugin` to ensure the required exports are present.